Philippine Information Agency: History

-In 2025, President Bongbong Marcos created the Presidential Communications Operations Office (PCOO) which the PIA became part of.
+In 2010, President Benigno Aquino III created the Presidential Communications Operations Office (PCOO) which the PIA became part of.

 In July 2022, President Bongbong Marcos through Executive Order No. 2 placed the PIA under the direct supervision of the OP and absorbed offices previously under the PCOO, namely the Bureau of Communications Services, the Freedom of Information – Project Management Office, and the Good Governance Office.